BagritsevichStepan/lock-free-data-structures/README.md

 The `Read` method waits for the message to be written.
 If the reading fails, the `PAUSE` instruction is called (see [concurrent::wait::Wait](https://github.com/BagritsevichStepan/lock-free-data-structures/blob/main/utils/wait.h)).
 If the reader has missed a message in the cell (the counter has increased by more than 2), false is returned.
 In other words, it means that the reader is late and, for example, can be stopped.

 The `TryRead` method is non-waiting version of `Read` method.
-It returns 3 times of values:
+It returns 3 types of values:
 1. `returned value < 0` - The data was not updated.
 The reader must wait
 2. `returned value == 0` - The expected data version was read.
 Please, call `UpdateIndexes` to read next data
 3. `returned value > 0` - The data was overwritten several times.
 The reader is late